 INLIVIAN will adopt all required HUD regulatory changes as reported in any HUD guidance.
-This guidance includes but is not limited to Federal Registers, PIH notices and HUD Letters throughout the year without going through the formal administrative plan process.
+This guidance includes but is not limited to Federal Registers, PIH notices, HUD Letters, HUD waivers, and MTW approvals throughout the year without going through the formal administrative plan process.

-FAIR HOUSING AND EQUAL OPPORTUNITY
+CHAPTER 2: FAIR HOUSING AND EQUAL OPPORTUNITY